Bankstown: World War II

 In 1939, local residents were made privy to the events of World War II.
 Conscripted residents were required to report for duty at a drill hall on Canterbury Road, Belmore.
 Camps were set up in and around Canterbury Racecourse and local parks in the district.
 Residents with foreign names were sent to internment camps as there was growing suspicion about residents with foreign names.
-A portion of these folk were Australian citizens who served with the Australian armed forces during World War I.
+A portion of these folk were Australian citizens who served with the Australian Defence Force during World War I.

 During World War II, Bankstown Airport was established as a key strategic air base to support the war effort.
 After the arrival of Douglas MacArthur in Australia, control of Bankstown Airport was handed to US Forces, becoming home to US 35th Fighter Squadron and the 41st Pursuit Squadron of the United States Air Force and the United States Army Air Forces who occupied the airport from 1942 to 1944.
 In 1945 operations became the responsibility of the British Fleet Air Arm, known as HMS Nabberley, until 1946, when it was handed back to the RAAF.

 During this period an RAAF unit known as No. 1 Fighter Sector RAAF took control of the Capital Hall in Bankstown.
 This unit was formed in Bankstown, on 25 February 1942.
 Their living quarters were located next door and down the road from the hall and the staff were housed in galvanised iron barracks.
 Operations were handed over to the United States Army Air Corps on 10 April 1942 before they were transferred to a disused railway tunnel at St James railway station in Sydney.
 The unit was renamed Air Defence Headquarters Sydney (ADHQ) on 21 January 1945 and moved into a three-storey semi-underground purpose built operations and plotting facility at Bankstown, known as the Bankstown Bunker.

 World War II began Bankstown's industrial revolution.
 Few factories or industry of any consequence were located in Bankstown prior to 1945; this was changed dramatically between 1942 and 1954, especially when the Department of Aircraft Production gave approval for aircraft manufacturer Hawker De Havilland to operate a factory at the airport for the production and manufacture of de Havilland Mosquito bombers.
 There are now over seven-thousand businesses operating within the Bankstown district.